We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 The left section feeding into this shows three types of airspace change proposal:

-- UKACS: Airspace change proposals coordinated by NERL (supported by the Airspace Design Support Fund, for which there are funding eligibility criteria and rules);
+• UKACS: Airspace change proposals coordinated by NERL (some funding may be available through the Airspace Design Support Fund, for which there are DfT funding eligibility criteria and rules and an application process that will be published April 2026);

-- UKADS: More than one existing airspace change proposal collectively forming a single airspace change proposal (via the relevant CAA UKADS onboarding process, which for the London area is CAP 3129); and
+• UKADS: More than one existing airspace change proposal collectively forming a single airspace change proposal (via the relevant CAA UKADS onboarding process, which for the London area is CAP 3129).

-The right section shows various proposed documents mentioned in the CAA’s Initial Proposals for the NERL air traffic services licence and the DfT licence terms consultation.
+The right section shows NERL’s licence and various documents mentioned in the CAA’s condition modification Final Decision for the NERL air traffic services licence.
 These include:

-The top section outlines other aspects of the airspace legal and policy framework that affect all airspace change proposals: the Secretary of State’s Air Navigation Directions and Air Navigation Guidance to the CAA, revisions to which are being consulted on until January 2026, that together with section 70 of the Transport Act 2000 and other technical design policies govern the CAA’s CAP 1616 airspace change process and guidance that all change sponsors must follow.
+The top section outlines other aspects of the airspace legal and policy framework that affect all airspace change proposals: the Secretary of State’s Air Navigation Directions and Air Navigation Guidance to the CAA, revisions to which were consulted on in Autumn 2025 (outcome awaited), that together with section 70 of the Transport Act 2000 and other technical design policies govern the CAA’s CAP 1616 airspace change process and guidance that all change sponsors must follow.

 The bottom section outlines the planning regime.
 Airspace change proposals must enable the capacity permitted, within the conditions set, by planning permissions granted to the airports concerned.
 These are: